2006 Central Mindanao bombings: Tacurong

 A bomb exploded in a public market in Tacurong City, a predominantly Christian agricultural region in Sultan Kudarat, killing two women and injuring at least 4 others.
 A guard reportedly found the bomb in a bag filled with packets of corn chips and attempted to remove it from a crowd before it exploded, preventing more casualties.
 The bomb was described as being formed from a mortar round and remotely triggered by cell phone, however it apparently went off prematurely.

 Makilala

-A bomb exploded at around 8 p.m. in front of the town hall of Makilala town in the southern part of North Cotabato province, killing 6 and injuring at least 42 others.
+A bomb exploded at around 8 p.m. in front of the town hall of Makilala town in the southern part of Cotabato province, killing 6 and injuring at least 42 others.
 The bomb exploded nearby a row of commercial stalls and a carnival during celebrations of Makilala's founding anniversary.
-Quoting witnesses, the North Cotabato Provincial Police Chief stated an unidentified man carrying a plastic bag was seen visiting a stall selling alcohol in a crowded area along a highway, the explosion occurred minutes later.
+Quoting witnesses, the Cotabato Provincial Police Chief stated an unidentified man carrying a plastic bag was seen visiting a stall selling alcohol in a crowded area along a highway, the explosion occurred minutes later.
 The powerful explosion destroyed a row of stalls, two motorcycle taxis and left a deep crater in the asphalt road, the Police Chief said.
 The following day, another bomb was defused by the authorities nearby.